Puppy vaccinations are vitally important to develop a strong immunological defence against disease.

 How should you prepare your puppy for its first vaccination visit?

 We want you and your puppy to have a positive experience when you arrive at our hospital.
 The initial visit will cover many topics and may last up to 30 minutes.
-Please bring with you all of your documents including a list of any medications you received from the breeder, the food you are feeding and a stool specimen that we will send to the lab to check for internal parasites.
-As a courtesy, this stool sample is included at no charge on the first visit.
+Please bring with you all of your documents, including a list of any medications you received from the breeder, the food you are feeding and a stool specimen that we will send to the lab to check for internal parasites.

 How much do puppy vaccinations cost?

-Since the vaccination schedule for puppies is dependent on their age and what vaccines they have already received please contact the clinic at 905-727-9499 so that we can let you know which vaccinations your puppy is due for and the cost of those vaccines.
+Since the vaccination schedule for puppies depends on their age and what vaccines they have already received, please contact the clinic at 905-727-9499 so that we can let you know which vaccinations your puppy is due for and the cost of those vaccines.